-OVERVIEW 2
+0 VERVIEW 2

-FREQUENTLY ASKED QUESTIONS 2
+FI REQUENTLY ASKED QUESTIONS 2

-What are the benefits of publishing a digital feature with an article?
+How and when can digital features be submitted?
 2

-How and when can digital features be submitted?
-3

 Are digital features peer reviewed?
 3

-How long does peer review take?
+Who creates the digital feature?
 3

-Who creates the digital feature?
-4

 What disclosure information is required for publication of a digital feature?
-4
+3

 Under what license are Adis digital features published?
-4
+3

 Can the digital feature contain figures, tables, and images from the article?
 4

 Where are digital features hosted?
+4

+Are there fees for hosting digital features?
+4

+Can Adis create digital features?
 5

-Guide to the platforms on which Adis digital features can be hosted 6

-Can Adis create digital features?
-6

 What should be included in a digital feature?
-7
+5

 Will providing a digital feature delay the publication of the original article?
-7
+5

 Are usage metrics on digital features available?
-8

-Are there fees for hosting digital features?
-8
+5

-Does Adis consider plain language digital features?
-8
+Does Adis consider plain language summaries?
+6

 Who should I contact for more information?
-8
+6

-MORE DETAILS ABOUT SPECIFIC DIGITAL FEATURES 9
+N IORE DETAILS ABOUT SPECIFIC DIGITAL FEATURES 7

-Animated video abstracts (created by Adis) 9

-Video abstracts and other video types 9
+Video abstracts and other video types 7

-Audio features 10
+Audio features 8

-Podcast articles 11
+Podcast articles 8

-Infographics/graphical abstracts 12
+Infographics/graphical abstracts 10

-Interactive Infographics 13
+Interactive Infographics 11

-Slide decks and audioslides 13
+Slide decks and audioslides 12

-PLAIN LANGUAGE SUMMARIES 15
+PLAIN LANGUAGE SUMMARIES 13

-Are PLS peer reviewed?
+Where do PLS appear?
+13

+Are graphical, video, slide, and other non-text PLS formats accepted?
+14

+Is Adis flexible regarding the format of the PLS?
+14

+When should PLS be submitted to ensure they are published at the same time as the article?
 15

-Where do PLS appear?
-15 Are graphical, video, slide, and other non-text PLS formats accepted?
-16 Is Adis flexible regarding the format of the PLS?
-16 When should PLS be submitted to ensure they are published at the same time as the article?
-16